- Visit & Shop

 - Tickets up to $500 in value can be cancelled at any manned mutuel window up until the race goes off.

-- Tickets over $500 in value require the approval of the Mutuel Manager prior to cancellation.
+- Tickets over $500 in value require the approval of the Mutuel Manager prior to cancellation and may only be cancelled at a manned terminal.

 - In all cases, tellers will cancel a ticket to correct an immediate mistake.

-If you are wagering via a Betting Account (Arlington Cash Card, Twin Spires Card or TwinSpires.com Card), you may cancel your wagers by calling up your account history and checking “Cancel” next to the appropriate wager.
+If you are wagering via a Betting Account (FastBet or FastBet Mobile), you may cancel your wagers by calling up your account history and checking “Cancel” next to the appropriate wager.
 All current self-service limitations apply.